Joseph-Moretto/Using-Conversations-to-Audit-Privacy-Leakage-from-LLM-Agents--Data-and-Prompts/Racccon_Bench_Attack_Prompts/README.md

-# Using-Conversations-to-Audit-Privacy-Leakage-from-LLM-Agents--Data-and-Prompts
-This repository contains the data and prompts used in our paper "Using Conversations to Audit Privacy Leakage from LLM Agents"
+# Overview of Attack Prompts
+The safety prompts used in the paper are modified from Racoon Bench, a benchmark of attack prompts for prompt extraction.

+The prompts were modified to target private attributes instead of system prompts